rwynn/monstache-site/src/config.md

 This option is only available in monstache v5 and v6.

-This options allows you to filter out any collections that match the given regex when monstache is directed to dynamically register `direct-read-namespaces`.
+This options allows you to exclude any collections that match the given regex when monstache is directed to dynamically register `direct-read-namespaces`.
+When direct read namespaces are explicit it is not used.

+## direct-read-dynamic-include-regex

+string (default `""`) (env var name `MONSTACHE_DIRECT_READ_NS_DYNAMIC_INCLUDE_REGEX`)

+This option is only available in monstache v5 and v6.

+This options allows you to only include collections that match the given regex when monstache is directed to dynamically register `direct-read-namespaces`.
 When direct read namespaces are explicit it is not used.

 ## direct-read-namespaces